 Framing the fertility conversation

-According to Drs.
-Collins and Pal, more women today ask about elective egg freezing, and the topic requires a thoughtful discussion.
+More women today ask about elective egg freezing, and the topic requires a thoughtful discussion, doctors say.
 Barring any medical condition in which it is known that a woman is likely to experience fertility problems (endometriosis, diminished ovarian reserve, or a family history such as a mother who went through menopause early in life), the decision of whether or not to freeze eggs—and when—is not always clear-cut.

 Ultimately, whether or not to pursue egg freezing is a complicated decision, Dr. Patrizio says.